omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-06/submissions/03-san-mismatch/00-lab-03-san-mismatch.md

 Step 4 — Check Revocation and Trust
 Command used:

+Extract OCSP URL

-openssl x509 -in san_cert.pem -noout -text | grep -A5 "Subject Alternative Name"
+openssl x509 -in san_cert.pem -noout -ocsp_uri

+Result

+(no output)

 What you found:

+No OCSP URL is provided in the certificate
+Revocation status cannot be checked via OCSP

 The SAN entries included *.badssl.com and badssl.com, but did not include wrong.host.badssl.com.
 This confirmed the mismatch between the requested hostname and the certificate identities.
 Revocation was not relevant because the certificate itself was valid.

+Conclusion
+Certificate is structurally valid
+No revocation information available via OCSP
+Failure is strictly due to hostname mismatch

 Reflection

-This lab reinforced that TLS validation includes both trust and identity verification.
-Even when a certificate is valid and trusted, a mismatch between the hostname and SAN entries will cause the connection to fail.
-I had to carefully distinguish between a valid certificate and a valid identity, which are separate validation steps in the PKI framework.
+This lab reinforced that TLS validation has two separate checks:

+Trust validation (chain of trust)
+Identity validation (hostname match)

+Even when trust is valid, identity failure alone is enough to break TLS.

+The key learning was understanding that:

+A certificate can be valid but incorrect
+SAN entries define identity—not the CN alone
+DNS cannot override certificate identity
+Mental Model

+Identity + Trust + Verification

+Identity = SAN entries
+Trust = Certificate chain
+Verification = Matching hostname + valid chain

+Artifacts

+san_cert.pem
+san_full.txt